Liz Gilbert on Loving Without Losing Yourself

 like an acorn and being like, how does this turn into?

+right?
 I remember when Martha Beck and Rowan were having their baby through IVF and they had

 one egg.

+That's all they got was one egg that got, you know, inseminated.
 And it was like this microscopic, like tiny little thing in a petri dish.

-And Martha was like, inside of that are her food allergies, her preferences, her artistic talents.
+are her food allergies, her preferences, her artistic talents.
+Like.

 You know, it's like, this thing is incredible.
+What's going on here?
+So the question that I always have for them is

+can you imagine there might be an intelligence higher in the universe than yours?
 Or do you think that your intelligence is the highest intelligence in the universe?
+Right.

 Which doesn't even make sense.

-Like, I hope to God there's a higher intelligence in the universe than mine, because all I have to do is look at how poorly I've made choices in my life and how bad I am at anticipating what's going to be good for me or what's going to to be happy for me to know that I am not the highest intelligence in the universe, right?
+Like, I hope to God there's a higher intelligence in the universe than mine, because all I have to do is look at how poorly I've made choices in my life and how bad I am at anticipating what's going to be good for me or what's going to be happy for me to know that I am not the highest intelligence in the universe, right?

+So can you imagine there might be a higher intelligence than you?
 You don't have to know what it's called or where it's from or what it is.

 If the answer to that is yes, the second question is, can you imagine that it might care about you?